jupyter-xeus/xeus-sqlite/docs/source/sqlite_magic.rst

 LOAD
 ~~~~

-.. object:: %LOAD <"path-to-db/yourdatabase.db"> [R | RW]
+.. object:: %LOAD <path-to-db/yourdatabase.db> [r | rw]

    Loads a database.

-   Receives two arguments, the path to the database location as a string and an option to open the database either as read and write "RW" or read only mode "R".
+   Receives two arguments, the path to the database location as a string (it can be either the local or absolute path) and an option to open the database either as read and write "RW" or read only mode "R".
    If the optional argument is not set it will default to read and write mode.

 CREATE
 ~~~~~~

-.. object:: %CREATE <"path-to-db/yourdatabase.db">
+.. object:: %CREATE <path-to-db/yourdatabase.db> name_of_databse

    Creates a database in read and write mode.

-   Receives one argument, a string that's the path for the database.
+   Receives two arguments, a string that's the path to where it will create your database database and a string for the name of the database.

 DELETE
 ~~~~~~